Want to build an impressive chest and trice[ with just dumbbells? I’ve got you covered.

 The Incline dumbbell press is an excellent way to develop the middle and upper pectoral muscles.

-Similar to the Incline bench press, the Incline dumbbell press works mostly on the upper pecs, but dumbbells allow full range of motion, and therefore in some ways better than the bench press.
+Similar to the Incline bench press, the Incline dumbbell press works mostly on the upper pecs, but dumbbells allow a full range of motion and, therefore, in some ways, better than the bench press.

 Muscles Worked